 When choosing the right pipe camera for your application, several factors need to be considered.
-A vertical pipe camera and a horizontal pipe camera, for example, are used in applications respective to their orientation, and may not function in other applications.
-Unlike horizontal cameras, vertical pipe inspection systems require a drop camera to add panning and tilting functionality; to perform a 3D inspection of all sides of the piping a vertical pipe camera needs to rotate and tilt.
+A vertical sewer camera and a horizontal sewer camera, for example, are used in applications respective to their orientation, and may not function in other applications.
+Unlike horizontal cameras, vertical drain inspection systems require a drop camera to add panning and tilting functionality; to perform a 3D inspection of all sides of the piping a vertical pipe camera needs to rotate and tilt.
 Horizontal cameras, on the other hand, are often self-leveling to maintain camera position and have fish-eye lenses to ensure a full 180° view.
-Pipe cameras also come with even more considerations—like whether to choose a more flexible or rugged camera.
+Inspection cameras also come with even more considerations—like whether to choose a more flexible or rugged camera.
 Flexible cameras can bend around abrupt turns in piping, but may be vulnerable to sharp edges, whereas a less flexible and more durable camera can endure harsh environments but sacrifices the ability to bend.

 As mentioned, sewer line inspection cameras are utilized by plumbers to locate and identify drainage problems.
 The majority of problems that plumbing professionals diagnose are flaws that would normally not be able to be seen without the technology of the pipe camera.

 Common problems inspection professionals find while using a drain inspection camera are:

 - Piping Issues

 - Pipes can shift over time, creating possible cracks and misaligned piping.

 - Sewer cameras can find leaks in pipes, allowing quick cost-saving repairs.